Coding Standards and Best Practices to Follow

-Consider CERT vs. MISRA.
-CERT emphasizes community cooperation and participation.
-It offers a coding standard that is freely available as a web-based wiki.
-With CERT, users can comment on specific guidelines – comments taken into account when the standards are reviewed and updated.
+- With CERT, users can comment on specific guidelines – comments are considered when the standards are reviewed and updated.

-Despite adhering to the coding best practices detailed above, bear in mind that all code needs to be extensively tested on real browsers and devices.
-Instead of dealing with emulators and simulators’ many inadequacies, testers are better off using a real device cloud that offers real devices, browsers, and operating systems on-demand for instant testing.
+Despite adhering to the coding best practices detailed above, remember that all code needs to be extensively tested on real browsers and devices.
+Instead of dealing with many inadequacies of emulators and simulators, testers are better off using a real device cloud that offers real devices, browsers, and operating systems on-demand for instant testing.

-By running tests on a real device cloud, performance tests can be conducted to ensure that they are getting accurate results every time.
-Comprehensive and error-free testing ensures that no major bugs pass undetected into production, thus enabling software to offer the highest possible levels of user experience.
+By running tests on a real device cloud, performance tests can be conducted to ensure they get accurate results every time.
+Comprehensive and error-free testing ensures that no significant bugs pass undetected into production, thus enabling software to offer the highest possible levels of user experience.

-Having a set of coding standards at hand makes it easier to keep the code clear and easy to collaborate on.
-Of course, standards vary by application, nature, industry, project, developer skillset, and multiple factors.
-But in general, the conventions described in this article will help developers and testers establish easy workflows, and eliminate unnecessary grunt work.
+Having a set of coding standards makes keeping the code clear and easy to collaborate.
+Of course, norms vary by application, nature, industry, project, developer skillset, and multiple factors.
+But generally, the coding standards and coding best practices described in this article will help developers and testers establish easy workflows and eliminate unnecessary grunt work.